Kelby Tomlinson

 Kelby Aaron Tomlinson (born June 16, 1990) is an American former professional baseball utility player.
 He played college baseball at Texas Tech and played in Major League Baseball (MLB) for the San Francisco Giants, by whom he was drafted in 2011.
 He is 6 ft 3 in tall and weighs 180 lb.
-He batted and threw right-handed.
+He bats and throws right-handed.

 Early career

 Born in Chickasha, Oklahoma, Tomlinson attended Elgin High School in Elgin, Oklahoma.

 Tomlinson played college baseball for two seasons at Seward County Community College (2009–10) and one season at Texas Tech (2011).
 He was drafted by the San Francisco Giants in the 12th round (387th overall) of the 2011 MLB draft.